Anon-Planet/thgtoa/verify.md

-## How to check the files for safety/integrity and authenticity.
+## How to check the files for safety/integrity and authenticity:

-The PDF and ODT files in this guide are cryptographically signed using GPG and Minisign.
-Their integrity can be verified with the published SHA256 Chrecksum Hashes on this website.

-SHA256 Checksums of all the PDF and ODT files are available here in the [sha256sum.txt](sha256sum.txt) file.

-SHA256 Checksums, signatures, and virustotal checks of the releases files (containing the whole repository) are available within release information at <https://github.com/AnonyPla-ng/thgtoa/releases/latest>
+The PDF and ODT files in this guide are cryptographically signed using GPG and [Minisign](https://jedisct1.github.io/minisign).
+Their integrity can be verified with the published SHA256 Checksum hashes on this website.
+SHA256 checksums of all the PDF and ODT files are available here in the [sha256sum.txt](sha256sum.txt) file.
+SHA256 Checksums, signatures, and VirusTotal ("VT") checks of the releases files (containing the whole repository) are available within the latest release information at <https://github.com/Anon-Planet/thgtoa/releases/latest> which will be available as soon as we have a stable release.

 The GPG signatures for each PDF and ODT files are available here:
 - PDF (Light Theme) Main and Mirrors: [guide.pdf.asc](guide.pdf.asc)